• <GetStart>

 • <CSWeb>

 Fills are used to customize question text based on respondents' specific characteristics.
-This is done by embedding CSPro logic expressions into the text and surrounding them with pairs of tilde characters (~~).
+This is done by embedding CSPro logic into the text as a template expression and surrounding it with one of the supported delimiters: ~~, ~~~, and <? ?>.

-Fills may contain any valid CSPro logic expression that evaluates to a string or numeric value.
+Fills may contain any valid CSPro logic expression that evaluates to a string or numeric value, or binary data.
 Logic expressions may include dictionary items, variables, occurrence labels, user-defined functions, as well as any built-in CSPro functions and operators.

 Fills with Dictionary Items or Variables